Edibles vs Vape: Pros & Cons (and Which is Right for You)

 However, vaping is more flexible.
 It’s easy to manage dosages, and the effects can be felt nearly immediately.
 Vaping also offers a wide range of different cartridges.

-While these are both fantastic options for using cannabis, and they’re right for some people, they aren’t the best for everyone, and there are plenty more options to explore.
+While these are both fantastic options for using cannabis, and they’re suitable for some people, they aren’t the best for everyone, and there are plenty more options to explore.

 You might also like: